fluencelabs/docs/docs/stake/overview.md

 The staker's path diverges at the final step - the method of staking - depending on the deposit size:

-- For deposits of $12,000 USD or more in FLT equivalent: Stake directly using the official [Staking App](https://staking.fluence.network/).
+- For deposits of USD 12,000 or more in FLT equivalent: Stake directly using the official [Staking App](https://staking.fluence.network/).
 - For smaller deposits: Join the [Staking Pool](https://www.parasail.network/delegate/fluence), powered by the re-staking protocol [Parasail](https://www.parasail.network).

 :::

 ## Documentation structure

-If you haven't started your journey with with Fluence yet, read the introductory part first:
+If you haven't started your journey with Fluence yet, read the introductory part first:

 - [**Learn Fluence Key Concepts for Stakers**](#fluence-key-concepts-for-stakers): Understand the basics of the Fluence Network, the role of stakers, and the nature of rewards they earn.
 - [**Prepare Your Wallet**](./wallets_guide/wallets_guide.md): Learn how to prepare your crypto wallet for interacting with Fluence.